vearch/vearch/engine/sdk/python/docs/APIPythonSDK.md

 Data persistent
 ================================

-It is supported in IVFPQ and FLAT models.
+It is supported in IVFPQ, FLAT, IVFFLAT and HNSW models.

 dump data: